Where the Wildflowers Are

 Stream Violet (Viola glabella)

-The flowers of Stream Violet (Viola glabella) are yellow and the three lower petals are marked with purple lines.
-The two lateral petals are white bearded, which is one feature that distinguishes it from the Trailing Yellow Violet (V. sempervirens).
-The leaves are toothed along the edges and heart-shaped, with the dark green leaf tapering to a point.
+The flowers of Stream Violet (Viola glabella) are yellow.
+Purple lines mark the three lower petals.
+The two lateral petals are white-bearded.
+This is one feature that distinguishes it from the Trailing Yellow Violet (V. sempervirens).
+The dark green heart-shaped leaves have toothed edges and taper to a point.
 Like the name suggests, this is another flower to look for alongside streams and in moist forests.